Community Engagement Laboratory

 General Description of Student Activities

-Students will be actively involved in data collection and will be able to develop strong assessment skills.
-They will participate in developing and evaluating interventions that occur in community and home environments.
-Students will be in a lab alongside PhD students and an NIH fellow.
+Students will become skilled in assessing occupational engagement, functional cognition and participation.
+They will be actively involved in data collection and will be able to develop strong assessment skills.
+Students will participate in developing and evaluating interventions that occur in community and home environments and they will be in a lab alongside PhD students from the Baum and Wong Lab.

 Examples of Projects

-- Developing and testing the ENGAGE approach, which uses strategy development and self-management intervention for individuals with stroke
+- Developing and testing the ENGAGE approach, an occupational therapy intervention uses strategy development and self-management to enhance the lives of individuals with stroke

-- Using the Small Business Innovation Research (SBIR) mechanism to develop and determine the effectiveness of an intervention to help stroke survivors and family members return to their productive and meaningful lives
+- Determine usability and feasibility of a program Better Living After Stroke through Technology to help stroke survivors and family members return to their productive and meaningful lives

 - Developing a program to help community-living older adults stay active as they age